rabbitmq/rabbitmq-website/site/stomp.md

 On the `SEND` frame, the STOMP adapter supports the inclusion of a `persistent` header.

-Setting the `persistent` header to `true` has the obvious effect of making the message persistent.
+Setting the `persistent` header to `true` has the effect of making the message persistent.

 Receipts for `SEND` frames with `persistent:true` are not sent until a confirm is received from the broker.
 The exact semantics for confirms on persistent messages can be found here.

-`MESSAGE` frames for persistent messages also a `persistent:true` header.
+`MESSAGE` frames for persistent messages will contain a `persistent:true` header.

 ### AMQP properties